-FY 2023-24 FY 2022-23
+FY 2024-25 FY 2023-24

 (Current Financial Year) (Previous Financial Year)

-Number of days of account payables 156 159
+Number of days of account payables 201 156

-9. Open-ness of business

-Provide details of concentration of purchases and sales with trading houses, dealers, and related parties along-with loans and advances & investments, with related parties, in the following format:
+9. Open-ness of business Provide details of concentration of purchases and sales with trading houses, dealers, and related parties along-with loans and advances & investments, with related parties, in the following format:

-Parameter Metrics FY 2023-24 (Current Financial Year) FY 2022-23 (Previous Financial Year) Concentration of Purchases a.
-Purchases from trading houses as % of total purchases a.
-2% b.
-4 a.
-12% b.
-6 b.
-Number of trading houses where purchases are made from c.
-100% since purchase only from 4 trading houses c.
-100% since purchase only from 6 trading houses c.
-Purchases from top 10 trading houses as % of total purchases from trading houses Concentration of Sales a.
-Sales to dealers/distributors as % of total sales a.
-31.2% a.
-40% b.
-Number of dealers / distributors to whom sales are made b.
-806 c.
-17.7% b.
-793 c.
-16.5% c.
-Sales to top 10 dealers / distributors as % of total sales to dealers /distributors Share of RPTs in a.
-Purchases (Purchases a.
-2.29% a.
-2.26% with related parties / Total Purchases) b.
-0 % b.
-0.02% b.
-Sales (Sales to related c.
-Nil c.
-Nil parties / Total Sales) c.
-Loans & advances (Loans and advances given to related parties/ Total loans & advances) d.
-Nil d.
-Nil d.
-Investments (Investments in related parties / Total Investments made)
+Parameter Metrics FY 2024-25 (Current Financial Year) FY 2023-24 (Previous Financial Year) Concentration of Purchases a.
+Purchases from trading houses as % of total purchases 5% 2% b.
+Number of trading houses where purchases are made from 4 4 c.
+Purchases from top ten trading houses as % of total purchases from trading houses.
+100% since purchase only from 4 trading houses 100% since purchase only from 4 trading houses Concentration of Sales a.
+Sales to dealers/ distributors as % of total sales.
+21.7% 31.2% b.
+Number of dealers/ distributors to whom sales are made 813 806 c.
+Sales to top ten dealers/ distributors as % of total sales to dealers/ distributors 14.3% 17.7% Share of RPTs in a.
+Purchases (Purchases with related parties/ Total Purchases) Nil 2.29% b.
+Sales (Sales to related parties/ Total Sales) Nil 0% Loans &amp; advances (Loans &amp; advances given to related parties/ Total loans &amp; advances) Nil Nil d.
+Investments (Investments in related parties/ Total Investments made) Nil Nil